ICMOL/AutoMod/README.md

 ## Introduction
 Protein database search is a common approach for shotgun proteomics data, where peptide identification mainly relies on matching tandem mass spectrometry (MS/MS) with peptide candidates using database search tools.
-Numerous database search engines have been proposed, e.g., Sequest, MSFragger, MSAmanda, and Mascot, but prior knowledge of post-translational modifications (PTMs) potentially exist in a sample is often required during the searches.
+Numerous database search engines have been proposed, e.g., SEQUEST, MSFragger, MSAmanda, and Mascot, but prior knowledge of post-translational modifications (PTMs) potentially exist in a sample is often required during the searches.
 Here we present a software tool, called AutoMod, which can automatically detect possible PTMs and export recommended modification patterns for downstream closed searches.

 ## How to Use